PARODBE/Rules_tree/README.md

 [![License](https://img.shields.io/badge/license-GPLv3-blue)](https://img.shields.io/badge/license-GPLv3-blue)

 This library, using very simple terminology, aims to make the rules for categorical variables obtained from a classification tree through Scikit-Learn easier to understand.

+For example, in the Titanic dataset, if we extract the textual rules provided by Scikit-Learn, we see that:

+For the variable Sex, it specifies <= 0.5 instead of Male or Female.
+In this case, the variable is binary.
+If we now look at a continuous variable, such as Class, we can see that a rule is established for <= 1.5.
+In both cases, the rules provided are not very interpretable.
+However, if we use this library, we can see the following rules:

+As we can see, it starts by splitting the rules according to the variable Sex, which matches what was obtained with Scikit-Learn, and likewise, we can see that...